shreyjain99/Ad-Click-Likelihood-Estimator/README.md

   <br>

   <p>We have two python notebooks for this project in the first notebook that is Ad click prediction (EDA Notebook) we have done Exploratory Data Analysis (EDA).
-IN the second notebook that is Ad click Prediction (Modelling Notebook) we have done Data transformation for the modelling and the modelling for the problem</p>
+In the second notebook that is Ad click Prediction (Modelling Notebook) we have done Data transformation for the modelling and the modelling for the problem</p>

   <br>